denisyukphp/throttler/docs/index.md

 ## Custom counter

-To create a custom request counter for round-robin based strategies, for example, using Redis, you need to implement the `Orangesoft\Throttler\Counter\CounterInterface::next(string $name = 'default'): int` interface as shown below:
+To create a custom counter for *round-robin based* strategies, for example, using Redis, you need to implement the `Orangesoft\Throttler\Counter\CounterInterface::next(string $name = 'default'): int` interface as shown below:

 ```php
 <?php